kaisenlinux/manpages-dev/category/FTP/lFTP.md

               if true, request SSL connection for data transfers.
 This is cpu-intensive but provides privacy.
 Default is false.

        ftp:ssl-protect-fxp (boolean)
               if  true,  request SSL connection for data transfer between two FTP servers in FXP mode.
 CPSV or SSCN command will be used in that case.
-If SSL  connec‐ tion fails for some reason, lftp would try unprotected FXP transfer unless ftp:ssl-force is set for any of the two servers.
+If SSL connection fails for some reason, lftp would try unprotected FXP transfer unless ftp:ssl-force is set for any of the two servers.
 Default is false.

        ftp:ssl-protect-list (boolean)
               if true, request SSL connection for file list transfers.
 Default is true.